 Facebook Graph API's multiple privacy options

-Facebook and privacy.
-These two words can't live without the mention of controversy and concern in the same article.
-Over the past few years the developers (and I assume multiple solicitors & product managers in the background) have tried to do their best to help users understand the privacy settings of Facebook.
-I remember when there were about 50 checkboxes to control everything and it was quite a mind-numbing process to go through all the individual settings and select the appropriate ones only - this has now changed into a much more simplified interface which is really simple, robust and yet, still allows you great control over your privacy settings.
+Over the past few years, the developers (and I assume multiple solicitors and product managers in the background) have tried to simplify the privacy settings.
+I remember when there were about 50 checkboxes to control everything, and it was a mind-numbing process to go through each one.
+That’s now been replaced with a much simpler interface that still gives you proper control.

 The big question is, what can the Graph API access?

-Generally speaking a call to the Graph API requires an Authorisation Token, but I'm not going to discuss the exact mechanisms of that at this time, let's only talk about what is exactly available to a developer who is creating a Facebook App.
-Well, the answer is strange - everything and nothing.
-It really depends on the U
+Generally speaking, a call to the Graph API requires an Authorisation Token.
+I’m not going into the exact mechanics of that here.
+Let’s just talk about what’s available to a developer building a Facebook App.
+The answer is strange: everything and nothing.
+It depends on the user’s privacy settings.
+(And yes, before you jump in, it also depends on the permissions requested at login.
+But right now we’re talking about an app used by one person: the developer.)

-So what exactly do I mean by 'everything and nothing'?
-By default, Facebook allows you to retrieve the 'Basic' information set about a user - that is, information available without providing an access token.
-The information consists of:
+So what do I mean by ‘everything and nothing’?
+By default, Facebook lets you retrieve a user’s ‘Basic’ information set, available without providing an access token:

 - id - Facebook ID of the user